 Over the last twenty-five years I have spent my fair share of time drawing and studying the human figure.
-As a result, I’ve come across several (actually, nine) common figure-drawing mistakes over and over again.
+As a result, I’ve come across some of the same figure-drawing mistakes over and over again.

 Like any other art process, figure drawing is a fluid activity and impossible to pin down with exact rules—but if your goal is to create a more convincing life drawing, then these next few ideas will certainly help.

 Mistake #1 – Drawing without a goal in sight

 More often than not, people immediately begin sketching without establishing some kind of intention in their mind first.
 You’ll find that a well-thought out drawing always seems more focused, and clearer than one that doesn’t.

 Solution: Pause for a moment before beginning your drawing and look at what you see in front of you.
 Keep your mind open for ideas to pop up—a moment of reflection and stillness will allow creative ideas to reveal themselves.
 Once you have a plan, begin drawing!

 Mistake #2 – Failing to keep the figure on the page

 It’s always shame when heads, arms or feet get unintentionally cut out of a drawing, just because the artist has run out of room on the paper.

 Solution: Sketch in the underlying body structure first, before committing to the entire drawing.
 Be sure to mark where the top of the head and the bottom of the feet will go in your initial rendering, along with some extra space for the margins.
 Especially if there’s foreshortening going on, your eye may be fooled unless you take the time to measure and mark.